Flowerahead/OutlookForB2BSales/README.md

 # OutlookForB2BSales

+HI THERE!
+PLEASE FIND A BUNCH OF SCRIPTS THAT MIGHT HELP YOU OUT DURING YOUR OFFICE ROUTINE AS SALES PERSON.
+THOSE SCRIPTS WORKS WITH THE OUTLOOK DESKTOP VERSION.
+BEAR IN MIND THAT THIS VERSION WILL SOON NO LONGER BE MADE AVAILABLE BY MICROSOFT.

 NUMBER 1
 CorrectSpanishLanguageAccentImportedOnOutlookContact
 This script allows you to handle non ASCII carachters after importing spanish accented names into outlook.